 Precipitation and Tropical Applications

-For the SAB Precipitation desk, analysts compared GOES-15 band-4 IR and band-1 visible imagery to that of GOES-13 or GOES-11.
-There were fourteen comparisons completed by the analysts involving a variety of meteorological events, including thunderstorms, stratiform rain events, and hurricanes.
+For precipitation GOES-15 band 4 IR and band 1 visible imagery was compared to that of GOES-13 or GOES-11.
+Fourteen comparisons were completed involving a variety of meteorological events, including thunderstorms, stratiform rain events, and hurricanes.
 Cloud top temperatures for this wide variety of events ranged from +15°C (warm surface) to -82°C (near the eye of Hurricane Igor).
-Of these fourteen meteorological events, there were only minor differences observed in both band-4 IR and visible bands.
-Very small deviations of 1-2°C or less were occasionally noticed in the band-4 data but this would not have affected or degraded Precipitation operations in any way.
+Of these fourteen meteorological events, there were only minor differences observed in both band 4 IR and visible bands.
+Very small deviations of 1-2°C or less were occasionally noticed in the band 4 data but these deviations would not have affected or degraded Precipitation operations in any way.
 Any subtle differences in measurements and/or appearance were determined to be caused by the different viewing angles/parallax between GOES-15 and the comparison satellite (GOES-13 or 11).

-Analysts of the Tropical desk also observed similar minor discrepancies in band-2 and band-4 IR imagery, with compared cloud top temperatures sometimes being slightly warmer and other times slightly colder.
-It's possible that this was the result of the viewing angle of the satellite, though this cannot be fully determined.
-Since the enhancement table used for the IR/SWIR is crucial to tropical cyclone intensity estimates it is conceivable that these differences, though small, could have negatively impacted operations if they were to occur near the breaks between the various gray shades of the imagery enhancement.
-The Tropical team also noted that they believed the visible imagery from GOES-15 was slightly brighter than either GOES-13 or GOES-11.
-This is consistent with GOES-15 being a newer instrument and hence less time for degradation in the visible bands.
+With regard to tropical applications similar minor discrepancies were observed in band 2 and band 4 IR imagery, with compared cloud top temperatures sometimes being slightly warmer and other times slightly colder.
+This result may be due to the viewing angle of the satellite, though it cannot be conclusively determined.
+Since the enhancement table used for the IR/SWIR is crucial to tropical cyclone intensity estimates, it is conceivable that these differences, though small, could have negatively impacted operations if they were to occur near the breaks between the various gray shades of the imagery enhancement.
+Note that the visible imagery from GOES-15 appeared slightly brighter than either GOES-13 or GOES-11, which is consistent as GOES-15 is a newer instrument and hence has had less time for degradation in the visible bands.

 Other Accomplishments with GOES-15

-GOES-15 Imager Visible (band-1) SRF
+GOES-15 Imager Visible (band 1) SRF

 A comparison of enhanced visible band images from GOES-11 and GOES-15 at 1500 UTC on 25 August 2010 is shown in Figures 6.1 and 6.2.
 Images from both satellites have been displayed in their native projections.

 There are a couple of significant differences to note between the two visible images, while keeping in mind the very large difference in satellite view angles.
 GOES-15 is able to discern urban centers more readily than GOES-11 over this area, as well as variations in vegetation type.
-Examples of this are around the large metropolitan region of southeastern Wisconsin and northeastern Illinois (Milwaukee to Chicago).
+Examples of this ability can be seen around the large metropolitan region of southeastern Wisconsin and northeastern Illinois (Milwaukee to Chicago).
 Also, both the Baraboo Range (located just to the northwest of Madison) and the “Military Ridge” (which runs east to west from Madison to Prairie du Chien) stand out more boldly in the GOES-15 image compared to the GOES-11 image.
 This difference is primarily due to the slight variation in the spectral width of the two visible bands on the GOES-11 and GOES-15 Imagers.
 A comparison of the visible band SRF for GOES-11 and GOES-15 shows that the sharper cutoff for wavelengths beyond 0.7 µm on the GOES-15 visible band makes it less sensitive to the signal from the mature corn crops, allowing greater contrast between the thick vegetation of the agricultural fields and the more sparsely vegetated cities, towns, and highway corridors.